PALM-tools/palmmeteo/README.md

 - CAMx
 - CAMS

-PROMET is higly modular and more input sources will be likely added in the future.
+PALM-METEO is higly modular and more input sources will be likely added in the future.
 A detailed technical description will be made available in the upcoming scientific paper.

 ## Installation

-PROMET may be used out-of-the box with the project directory as long as the all required libraries are available.
+PALM-METEO may be used out-of-the box with the project directory as long as the all required libraries are available.
 The easiest way to install them is using

 ```
 pip3 install -r requirements.txt